 Hapori Matatū | Online Community

-Hapori Matatū allows the profession to access an online community, where they can register and get certificated, renew certification, endorse, share information, create and join discussion groups and connect with their peers across the country.
+Hapori Matatū allows the teaching profession to access an online community where they can register, apply for or renew practising certificates, endorse applications, share information, create and join discussion groups and connect with their peers across the country.

-If you have a practising certificate and are associated with a school/kura/centre or ITE provider, and need to renew your practising certificate, please log in using this URL: https://haporimatatu.teachingcouncil.nz/, or the bright orange 'Log in' button located at the top right of this page.
+If you already have a practising certificate and need to renew it, and are associated with a school/kura/centre, ITE provider or approved setting, please log in using this URL: https://haporimatatu.teachingcouncil.nz/, or click the bright orange 'Log in' button located at the top right of this page.
 You will need to use your Education Sector Logon (ESL) to create an account and access Hapori Matatū.

 To make sure you have the best experience using Hapori Matatū, we recommend using Google Chrome as your browser.

 |Log in Guide||This will help you log in for the first time.|